KellyNyanbinary/KellyNyanbinary.github.io/academics/creative-cage/assets/main.typ

 A Change.org petition spread quickly.
 As Macworld reported, users worried they'd be trapped in rent-seeking software pricing with no alternative.@adobe-cc-reactions-responses-reassurance

 The petition was followed by a wave of memes: Photoshop icons behind jail bars, Illustrator with a ball and chain.
-Someone edited a fake ad: “Creativity, now available for monthly rent.”
+Someone edited a fake ad: "Creativity, now available for monthly rent."

-Mei didn’t laugh.
+Mei didn't laugh.
 She felt implicated.

 That night, she posted impulsively.

 #quote(block: true, attribution: "Tweet @MeiZhang (deleted 3 h later)")[
-  When your code becomes the padlock instead of the paintbrush… maybe it’s time to stop coding.
+  When your code becomes the padlock instead of the paintbrush… maybe it's time to stop coding.
 ]

 She deleted it, but not fast enough.